 Below are just a few of the EV tire concepts being presented by some of the major car tire makers including Goodyear, Michelin, Continental tire, Hankook and more.
-There are many more tires for Electric Vehicles on the horizon and we look forward to sharing these concepts as soon as they are reveled.
+There are many more tires for Electric Vehicles on the horizon and we look forward to sharing these concepts as soon as they are rolled out.
 There's much to come.
 For now, take your time, look around, and learn all there is to know about us.
 We hope you enjoy our site and take a moment to drop us a line.

 Michelin currently makes the Michelin Energy E-V tire which is advertised as a tire that was exclusively designed for electric vehicles.
 The tire is supposed to offer a 20% reduction in rolling resistance, for up to almost 4 more miles, and 40% less interior noise.